 My research interests are in Cryptography and Security.
 In particular, my work focuses on the design of efficient and provably-secure cryptographic primitives and protocols.
 Some of the topics I work on include secure delegation of data and computation to the Cloud, homomorphic authenticators, zero-knowledge proof systems, and foundations of cryptography.
 See here for the full list of my publications.

-I am looking for talented, highly motivated students, either graduate or undergraduate, who are interested in the area of Cryptography.
+I am looking for talented, highly motivated students and postdocs who are interested in the area of Cryptography.
 If you are interested in working with me, please do not hesitate to contact me via email. * Currently open positions *

 - Our work ADSNARK received the CNIL-INRIA 2016 award for privacy protection!